 A chalazion is not an infection, but an immune response to the blockage.
 It develops over weeks to months and is usually in the middle of the eyelid.

-Styes can occur at any age.
-The signs of a stye are generally redness, swelling and tenderness of the affected area.
+Symptoms are redness, swelling and marked tenderness of the affected area near the edge of the eyelid.
 Styes generally do not affect the vision.

 PLEASE READ: The information given under Eye Conditions is of a general nature and is not intended to be advice on any particular matter.
 Please take the appropriate Optometrical advice before acting on any information given under Eye Conditions of The Eye Practice web-site.